Methane Hydrates Tipping Point threatens to get crossed

 An earlier analysis indicates that the latent heat tipping point gets crossed when ocean temperature anomalies on the Northern Hemisphere get higher than 1°C above the 20th century average.
 As above image indicates, the tipping point did get crossed temporarily on several occasions in recent years, but this year it looks to have been crossed irreversibly, as indicated by the trend.

-As the image on the right indicates, there still is sea ice present at the surface of the Arctic Ocean, so there still is sea ice in terms of volume.
+As the image on the right indicates, there still is sea ice present in terms of volume.
 However, there now is virtually no ice left underneath the surface of the Arctic Ocean to act as a buffer.

 In other words, the sea ice has virtually lost its capacity to act as a buffer to consume further heat entering the Arctic Ocean.